Utah Solar Panel Cost & Incentives

 Solar Panels for Home in Utah: Overview

-Utah was once one of the hottest residential solar markets in the country — but the landscape has shifted substantially.
-Rocky Mountain Power (a PacifiCorp subsidiary that serves most of the state) transitioned from traditional 1:1 net metering to a far less favorable "net billing" system starting in late 2020.
-That change, combined with the expiration of the federal 30% ITC in December 2025 and the reduction of Utah's own state solar tax credit to just $400, has cooled the market noticeably.
+Utah was one of the hottest residential solar markets in the country, but the picture has shifted in some big ways.
+Rocky Mountain Power (a PacifiCorp subsidiary that serves most of the state) transitioned from traditional 1:1 net metering to a much less favorable "net billing" structure starting in late 2020.
+The change, combined with the federal 30% ITC ending in December 2025 and Utah cutting its own state solar tax credit down to a flat $400, has cooled the market noticeably.

-That said, Utah has exceptional solar resources.
-The state averages 5.0–6.2 peak sun hours per day, rivaling parts of Arizona and Nevada.
-For homeowners with high electricity consumption who can self-consume most of their solar generation (rather than exporting it at the reduced net billing rate), the economics still work — especially along the Wasatch Front where most of the state's population lives.
+The underlying solar resource is still excellent.
+Utah averages 5.0 to 6.2 peak sun hours per day, in the same league as parts of Arizona and Nevada.
+For homeowners with high electricity consumption who can self-consume most of their solar production rather than exporting it at the lower net billing rate, the economics still work, especially along the Wasatch Front where most of the population lives.

-Vivint Solar was founded in Utah, and the state still has one of the most experienced and competitive installer ecosystems in the country.
-That installer competition helps keep pricing reasonable.
+One thing Utah still has going for it: a deep installer ecosystem.
+Vivint Solar was founded here, and the state still has one of the most experienced and competitive residential installer markets in the country.
+That competition helps keep pricing reasonable.

 Utah Solar at a Glance